Russia’s Fingerprints Are All Over Trump’s Ukraine Whistleblower Scandal

 Elements of the bombshell whistleblower report outlining various aims pursued by the Trump administration with respect to Ukraine keep connecting back to Russia.

-Several of the reported objectives of President Trump, his administration officials and his personal attorney, Rudy Giuliani, would benefit the Kremlin, and not the United States of America or its national security.
-Namely, Ukraine’s President Volodymyr Zelensky was urged to make a deal with Putin, pressured "to play ball" with respect to providing or manufacturing compromising materials about Democratic presidential frontrunner Joe Biden and essentially tasked with concocting “the evidence” to disprove the well-established fact that the DNC server was hacked by Russian intelligence agents in 2016.
+Several of the reported objectives of President Trump, his administration officials, and his personal attorney Rudy Giuliani would benefit the Kremlin, and not the United States or its national security.
+Namely, Ukraine’s President Volodymyr Zelensky was urged to make a deal with Putin, pressured “to play ball” with respect to providing or manufacturing compromising materials about Democratic presidential contender Joe Biden and essentially tasked with concocting “the evidence” to disprove the well-established fact that the Democratic National Committee server was hacked by Russian intelligence agents in 2016.

 The unconscionable demand for Ukraine to make “a deal” with an invader— that’s annexed and occupied its territory and continues to fuel an ongoing armed conflict that claimed over 13,000 lives— would mean a surrender of Ukraine’s national interests for the benefit of the Kremlin.
 It would also lead to the lifting of sanctions against Russia for its aggression in Ukraine.
 Casting doubt on Russia’s involvement in the hack of the DNC server would potentially lead to the lifting sanctions against Russia for its election meddling and other malign activities.